 The Teposensuki (“Sensuka Bridge”) is the widest and most monumental of the bridges spanning the Juminta River in the central area of the city known as the Kadini (“Nest”).
-It is also notable for being the sole bridge in the capital built on two levels: a wide central carriageway for commercial traffic and two narrower raised pedestrian passageways on either side, along which citizens and tourists can walk at a more leisurely pace and take in the impressive views over the riverfront.
+It is also notable for being the sole bridge in the capital built on two levels: a wide central carriageway for commercial traffic and two narrower raised pedestrian passageways on either side.
+The latter allow citizens and tourists to traverse the bridge at a more leisurely pace and take in the impressive views over the riverfront.

-There is of course no historical evidence for this tale, and indeed there are records in the Imperial Archives of a commission for a statue of a pair of lovers to decorate the bridge.
+There is of course no historical evidence for this tale.
+Indeed, there are records in the Imperial Archives of a commission for a statue of a pair of lovers to decorate the bridge.
 It is true that the two figures appear to be made out of two slightly different types of stone, but this is a result of the sculptor’s skillful handling of natural variations in the original stone block.

 It has become popular for tourist couples to have their portrait taken next to the famous lovers.
-We see three such pairs posing at the base of the statue, being sketched by three short-order artists seated directly on the paved stone passageway.
+We see three such pairs posing at the base of the statue.
+They are being sketched by three short-order artists, who are seated directly on the paved stone passageway.
 The neighbourhood just to the east of the bridge is home to many artists, mostly struggling, for whom such tourist portraits are a significant source of income.
 It is possible that the shaggy-haired, bespectacled portraitist on the left is a self-portrait of the artist.

 In the foreground of the print, we see the top sections of closely packed carts and/or wagons on the central carriageway, suggesting the bridge’s characteristic hustle-and-bustle.
-Seated atop a pile of hay on one such vehicle, a curious child figure is holding up a banner on which is written a sentence that might be translated to: “Oh Sensuka, with you, business never stops.”
-This is a popular saying about the city, which could be seen as being illustrated here by the heavy commercial traffic along a bridge so closely associated with romance.
-Its inclusion may also be intended as an ironic reference to the monetizing of The Lovers’ statue by the portraitists and by the city’s tourism industry in general.
+Seated atop a pile of hay on one such vehicle is a curious-looking child figure.
+He is holding up a banner on which is written a sentence that could be translated to: “Oh Sensuka, with you, business never stops.”
+This is a popular saying about the mercantile-minded city.
+It may be seen as being illustrated here by the heavy commercial traffic along a bridge so closely associated with romance.
+The artist’s inclusion of the phrase may also be intended as an ironic reference to the monetizing of The Lovers’ statue by the portraitists and by the city’s tourism industry in general.